Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## **Problem Statement:**
-We are given a dataset consisting of details regrading customers of a shoppng mall.
+We are given a dataset consisting of details regarding customers of a shoppng mall.
 Based on this mall customers dataset, and performing K-Means clustering, we need to segregate customers in form of optimal clusters.

 ##	**Clustering Algorithms:**